Standing-Storm/Magiclysm-Spells/README.md

-# New spells for magiclysm
+# New Content for Magiclysm

 This mod just adds a few spells and other things I've written to the Magiclysm mod.